Stamping a tenancy agreement in Malaysia? Here is what you need to know:

 - Loan/financing agreement — stamped as part of loan documentation

 Your lawyer's conveyancing fees include the stamping service.
 They prepare the documents, calculate the duty, submit via MyTax, and ensure compliance.
-See our legal fees breakdown for what you should expect to pay.
+See our legal fees breakdown for details, or use the Legal Fee Calculator for instant results.

 Important: Under SDSAS, the taxpayer bears ultimate responsibility for correct duty calculation — even if a lawyer or agent prepared the submission.
 Errors or underpayment discovered during audit attract penalties.